Chen Yung-hsing

 Chen Yung-hsing (陳永興; born 12 August 1950) is a Taiwanese psychiatrist and politician.

+Education

+Chen earned a Doctor of Medicine (M.D.) from Kaohsiung Medical University in 1975 and a Master of Public Health (M.P.H.) from the University of California, Berkeley, in 1985.

 Political career and activism

 Chen was a cofounder of the 228 Peace Day Association, established in February 1987.
 He served in the National Assembly from 1992 to 1996 as a member of the Democratic Progressive Party.
 On 4 May 1992, Chen and fellow DPP members Huang Hsin-chieh and Edgar Lin walked out of the assembly, criticizing the body for procedural violations during a vote against reforms proposed by the opposition.
 In September 1993, the party drafted Chen to contest the Hualien County magistracy.
 Kuomintang candidate Wang Ching-feng won the election.
 Subsequently, Chen was elected to the Legislative Yuan in 1995 as an independent.
 Chen's unsuccessful 1998 reelection campaign was backed by the New Nation Alliance.
 He later became a member of the Taiwan Solidarity Union.
 After joining the TSU, Chen became an advisor to President Chen Shui-bian and led the party's Arbitration Committee.
 He was named to the TSU proportional representation party list for the 2008 legislative elections, but did not win.
 In November 2019, Chen accepted a nomination from the New Power Party to serve as an at-large legislative candidate in the 2020 elections, placing seventh on the party list.